10 Effective Steps to Prevent Hong Kong Apartment Break-Ins

 1. Analyse Apartment Building Security

-Each building is meant to have some level of building security.
+Each building is meant to have some level of security.
 However, if you have lived in Hong Kong for a while, you will know that not all building security is safe.
-Some buildings have poor security with sleeping guards, broken CCTV cameras and free-to-enter main doors.
+Some buildings have poor security, with sleeping guards, broken CCTV cameras, and free-to-enter main doors.

-The first step in preventing break-ins in your Hong Kong apartment is to analyse your building’s security and understand if it is safe enough.
-The step might stop you from moving into an unsafe building or moving out from one.
+The first step in preventing break-ins in your Hong Kong apartment is to analyse your building’s security and determine whether it is safe.
+This step might prevent you from moving into or leaving an unsafe building.

 2. Examine Doors and Windows

 If a burglar makes it through the building security, they will enter your apartment through the door or window.
-Many of us believe window break-ins are impossible in Hong Kong, but there have been cases of criminals climbing pipes or climbing down from the roof to get into open windows.
+Many believe window break-ins are impossible in Hong Kong, but criminals have beenclimbing pipes or climbing down from the roof to get into open windows.

 If your door or window is not secure enough, it’s time to take action and ensure it can be locked and closed effectively.